Edward King (bishop of Lincoln): Prominent Anglo-Catholic

-King became the principal founder of the leading Anglo-Catholic theological college in the Church of England, St Stephen's House, Oxford, now a Permanent Private Hall of the University of Oxford.
+King became the principal founder of the leading Anglo-Catholic theological college in the Church of England, St Stephen's House, Oxford, which from 2003 to 2023 was also a permanent private hall of the University of Oxford.
 To the world outside, King was known at this time as an Anglo-Catholic and one of Edward Pusey's most intimate friends (even serving as a pall-bearer at his funeral in 1882), but in Oxford, and especially among the younger men, he exercised influence by his charm and sincerity.
 King had also been devoted to his mother, who assisted him at Cuddesdon and Oxford by keeping his house and entertaining guests as his position required.
 King never married and his mother died in 1883.

 A leading member of the English Church Union, King fought prosecutions in lay courts under the Public Worship Regulation Act 1874 (which Archibald Campbell Tait, Archbishop of Canterbury, and the prime minister, Benjamin Disraeli, had secured over Gladstone's opposition in order to restrict the growing Oxford Movement).
-In 1879 King's writings concerning Holy Communion were criticised as "Romish" in a pamphlet by a local vicar.
+In 1879, King's writings concerning Holy Communion were criticised as "Romish" in a pamphlet by a local vicar.

 Bishop of Lincoln

 In 1885, upon Gladstone's invitation when he again became prime minister, King accepted consecration as Bishop of Lincoln, which he noted had been the diocese of John Wesley.
-The consecrating bishops included Edward White Benson, Archbishop of Canterbury, with presenting bishops John Mackarness, Bishop of Oxford and James Woodford, Bishop of Ely.
-Other consecrating bishops were Frederick Temple, Bishop of London; Anthony Thorold, Bishop of Rochester; Ernest Wilberforce, Bishop of Newcastle; Edward Trollope, Bishop of Nottingham; Walsham How, Bishop of Bedford; William Boyd Carpenter, Bishop of Ripon; and Henry Bousfield, Bishop of Pretoria.
+The consecrating bishops included Edward White Benson (Archbishop of Canterbury), with presenting bishops John Mackarness, (Bishop of Oxford) and James Woodford (Bishop of Ely).
+Other consecrating bishops were Frederick Temple (Bishop of London), Anthony Thorold (Bishop of Rochester), Ernest Wilberforce (Bishop of Newcastle), Edward Trollope (Bishop of Nottingham), Walsham How (Bishop of Bedford), William Boyd Carpenter (Bishop of Ripon) and Henry Bousfield (Bishop of Pretoria).

-Although Tait had died in 1882, the Puritan faction continued to voice its objections, including at Lincoln where J. Hanchard published a sketch of King's life, criticizing his Romish tendencies.
+Although Tait had died in 1882, the Puritan faction continued to voice its objections, including at Lincoln where J. Hanchard published a sketch of King's life, criticising his alleged Romish tendencies.